damongolding/immich-kiosk/README.md

 This feature allows you to prevent specific people from being displayed in the slideshow.

 > [!TIP]
-> You can remove excluded people that were previously set in your `config.yaml` or environment variables by using `none` in the URL query parameters.
+> You can remove all excluded people settings (from your `config.yaml` or environment variables) by using `none` in the URL query parameters.
 >
 > Example:
 > ```url